 Truth: Many organizations cover their employees under corporate group health insurance policies as a part of their employee welfare program.
 However, if you are covered under your employer-provided health insurance plan, don’t ignore the importance of having an individual health insurance.
 While corporate policies are useful, they might not extend cover to your aged parents / dependents, require you to make a co-payment, etc. Additionally, your policy will only be applicable until the time you are employed with your current organization.
 Purchasing a health insurance early on is wise as health insurance only becomes costlier as you grow older and your health generally deteriorates.
 Also, if you are between jobs and do not have an individual policy cover, you will essentially be without any health insurance cover.

 Also Read: Converting Group in to Individual Policy.

 Myth 2: Smokers Are Not Be Eligible For Health Insurance

-Truth: According to a survey carried out by a health insurance provider, nearly 49% of individuals who consumed alcohol or smoked were unsure about whether or not they’d be eligible for a health insurance policy .
+Truth: According to a survey carried out by a health insurance provider, nearly 49% of individuals who consumed alcohol or smoked were unsure about whether or not they’d be eligible for a .
 While such individuals may be at a significantly higher health risk, they are not ineligible for health insurance.
 However, given that the risk associated for such individuals is high, they may be required to pay a slightly higher premium and also undergo stricter health tests before the health insurance is offered to them.